tmssoftware/smartsetup/tmstest/README.md

 You can then run this normally: F5 starts the run, F10 steps over, F11 steps inside, etc.

 > [!IMPORTANT]
 > There are many "Run" commands in VS. F5 will work.
-Also pressing the triangle in "SmartSetup Tests" in the "Run and Debug panel at the right will work.
+Also pressing the triangle in "SmartSetup Tests" in the "Run and Debug" panel at the right will work.
 But there is a small triangle at the top left that won't call tmstest.ps1 and run the test directly.
 That will likely fail if isn't at the right place.
 If it fails, just use F5 instead to run it.

 # Creating the tests

-The test is just a script that does commands, and if it returns an ErrorCode of 0, it is successful.
+The test is just a script that runs commands, and if it returns an ErrorCode of 0, it is successful.
 If not, it failed.
 You can write to the screen during the test, but it won't show in the main `tmstest.ps1` app, unless you are running a single test.
 Anyway, the output will always be available in **output.log** in the `tmp-run\<test_name>` folder.

 ## Guidelines for creating tests